 Proinflammatory foods include sugar, high fructose corn syrup, trans fats (artificial fats), vegetable oils, seed oils, refined carbohydrates (bread, pasta, cereals, cakes, pastries), and processed meat.

-Anti-inflammatory foods include long chain omega 3 fatty acids (found in oily fish and cod liver oil), cruciferous vegetables (eg broccoli), berries, avocadoes, mushrooms, turmeric/curcumin, extra virgin olive oil, dark chocolate, tomatoes, and cherries.
+Anti-inflammatory foods include long chain omega 3 fatty acids (EPA/DHA- found in oily fish, fish oil, and seaweed), cruciferous vegetables (eg broccoli), berries, avocadoes, mushrooms, turmeric/curcumin, extra virgin olive oil, dark chocolate, tomatoes, and cherries.

 Don’t forget the microbiome

 Amazingly, 70% of our entire immune system resides within the digestive system .
 Maintaining gut health isn’t just important in preventing digestive problems; it plays an important role in immune defence too.

 The microbiome is the collective name given to all the microbes (including bacteria, fungi, parasites, and viruses) that live in the gut.
 Our digestive systems are home to more than 500 species of bacteria.
 The ‘good’ bacteria play several important roles in the immune system, including fermentation of certain types of fibre to produce protective short chain fatty acids (SCFAs).
 SCFAs have been shown to inhibit production of inflammatory messengers , strengthen gut barrier function , and reduce human bowel cancer cell growth .

 Which foods support the microbiome?